quantalogic/qllm/packages/qllm-cli/README.md

 ## 1. Introduction

-Welcome to QLLM CLI (version 1.8.0), the ultimate command-line interface for seamless interaction with Large Language Models (LLMs).
+Welcome to QLLM CLI, the ultimate command-line interface for seamless interaction with Large Language Models (LLMs).
 Crafted with passion by @quantalogic, QLLM CLI revolutionizes the way you engage with AI, offering a unified platform that supports multiple providers and empowers users with unparalleled flexibility.

 In today's AI-driven landscape, QLLM CLI emerges as a game-changing solution for developers, researchers, and AI enthusiasts alike.
 Whether you're integrating AI into your workflow, exploring the frontiers of language models, or simply engaging in thought-provoking conversations with AI, QLLM CLI provides the robust toolkit you need.